cuwip-nyc/cuwip-nyc.github.io/faq.md

 Accommodation]({{site.baseurl}}/travel/) page for more information.
 If you are driving to the conference, you can find parking information on our [Travel & Accommodation]({{site.baseurl}}/travel/) page.
 Do not make your own hotel reservations.
-Food and Accommodations will be provided by the host sites.  < Describe details of rooming and roommate policy >
+Food and Accommodations will be provided by the host sites.
+Students will be assigned double rooms.

 #### How can I get to and from the airport?